NoamZeise/graphics-env/README.md

 ## External libraries and their uses:

-included - this project is a submodule or included in the repo OPTIONAL - this library can be toggled with cmake options external - requires downloading external libraries
+included - this project is a submodule or included in the repo OPTIONAL - this library can be toggled with a cmake flag external - requires downloading external libraries

 * included: [volk](https://github.com/zeux/volk) dynamically loads pointers to vulkan from driver